massoncheg/forgejo-docs/docs/user/packages/index.md

 1. Select the name of the package to view the details.
 1. In the **Assets** section, select the name of the package file you want to download.

+## Link a package to a repository

+To link a package to a repository:

+1. Go to **Packages** in the navigation bar on user or organization page.
+1. Select the name of the package to view the details.
+1. Navigate to **Settings** on the right-hand side.
+1. Choose a repository from the drop-down page to link your package with the repository.

 ## Delete a package

 You cannot edit a package after you have published it in the Package Registry.
 Instead, you